wgd3/user-mention-challenge/README.md

 **shared-styles** Contains some basic SCSS theming files

-**user-mention** library dedicated to the functionality of tagging users in a comment
+**user-mention** library dedicated to the functionality of tagging users in a comment.
+See the [README](libs/user-mentions/README.md) for the library to learn more about it.

 **apps-demo** demo application utilizing the above libraries